 In these situations, it’s often better to have a rough idea of where your goods are than none at all.
 That’s why, back in 2011, we developed a positioning service that relies on cellular network signals called CellLocate.
 There are two ways for users to benefit from the service.
 First, it can be used to add approximate positioning capability to our cellular communication modules.
 Alternatively, it can be part of a hybrid positioning approach, complementing global navigation satellite system (GNSS)-based positioning in challenging environments.

-If your assets go beyond the range of GNSS signals – in indoor carparks, warehouses, offices or factories – they normally still remain well within reach of cellphone signals, which penetrate much deeper into buildings.
+If your assets go beyond the range of GNSS signals – e.g. into indoor carparks, warehouses, offices or factories – they still normally remain well within reach of cellphone signals, which penetrate much deeper into buildings.
 Our hybrid positioning approach, which combines a rough position estimate in absence of GNSS signals with a precise position when they are available, delivers the best of both worlds, ultimately helping you keep tabs on your goods.

 Today, CellLocate is built into many of our 2G, 3G, and 4G cellular communication modules, which are all easily integrated with u‑blox GNSS modules and chips to achieve hybrid positioning.
 Our LARA‑R3121 LTE Cat 1 module module even includes a pre‑integrated GNSS receiver, making hybrid positioning an out‑of‑the‑box option.

 To date, we’ve provided our customers over one billion position estimates using the service, in 140 countries worldwide from Afghanistan to Zimbabwe.
 And in the future, the advent of low Cat LTE cellular technologies such as LTE Cat M1 and NB‑IoT, which are optimized for low data throughput and extra‑long battery life, is likely to lead to an explosion in the number of assets that are tracked globally.